publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch106/schII/m__us_usc_t7_s7935.md

     (b) __Computation__

-    A loan deficiency payment for a loan commodity or commodity referred to in subsection (a)(2) of this section shall be computed by multiplying—
+    A loan deficiency payment for a loan commodity or commodity referred to in subsection (a)(2) shall be computed by multiplying—

-        (1) the payment rate determined under subsection (c) of this section for the commodity; by
+        (1) the payment rate determined under subsection (c) for the commodity; by

         (2) the quantity of the commodity produced by the eligible producers, excluding any quantity for which the producers obtain a marketing assistance loan under [section 7931 of this title][/us/usc/t7/s7931].